 When he firmly grabbed my hand, I immediately straightened up and stood firm right in front of him.
 It felt right and I felt confident.
 I felt strong enough to let my partner lead.

 Isn't that what it's all about though; choosing the right partner and then trusting them enough to let them lead?
-I think sometimes as single women we feel in order to "dance" some of us feel like we are going to have to become weak and spineless in order to let a man lead.
+I think sometimes as single women we feel in order to "dance" some of us feel like we are going to have to become weak and spineless in order to completely trust someone.
 We are afraid that somehow we will lose ourselves in the dance and not be who we really are.
 Some of us do lose ourselves in relationships.
-However, the right partner, the right leader, wants you to stand firm and be strong.
+However, the right partner, the right leader, wants you to stand firm and be a strong person.
 You really can't move on rhythmically together otherwise.
 Also, you can't be a bully and demand to lead either.
 Just ask my date from my junior prom.
 After a while, we literally just stopped dancing and came to a standstill.
 A complete waste of a perfectly good Keith Sweat song.

 Now for the record, I have no problem with a man leading.
 For the love of God, I wish I actually knew some men who would step up and initiate a "dance" or two.
 My awkwardness when it comes to slow dancing truly is the perfect metaphor because honestly, I really can be a bit shy sometimes with men I don't know.
 That's why I think it's imperative to be friends first.
 Friendships help to develop trust.
 If we weren’t friends and Damien tried to dance with me and wouldn't let me go after I tried to pull away from him, he would soon be painfully limping his way off the dance floor.
 But because we are friends and he’s an upstanding guy, he knows how to lead with patience, with love, gentleness, kindness, and self-control.
 According to I Corinthians 13, that’s the only way to lead when it comes to love.
 It's the only way to follow too.

 To all of my single ladies out there waiting on their last first dance, don't be afraid to take the leap.
 You may be dancing with the partner who is perfect for you sooner than you think.